 Jeremy: I agree that every company should have a strong marketing leader.
 However, spending 150 to $200,000 on a CMO is not a good option for companies because CMOs don’t have many tactical or tangible skills.
 They know how to hire and manage people, and while that’s important for most companies, it’s not as important as results.
 Ultimately you’re paying the CMO a considerable amount to build an effective marketing team, while they do not provide a lot of actual value.

 They also have direct access to company leaders 24/7 for any urgent needs, so things get done right away—no middlemen communication lags.
 “The jobs got done, but the fragmented approach made it hard for marketing to drive a strategic direction,” says Christine Cutten, Marketing Practice Leader of Deloitte.
 With an agency, you never know if someone is taking the day off or what internal issues the agency is having and how that might affect your brand.
 Furthermore, with an internal leader, their job is on the line so they have a real incentive to drive results.

-Jeremy: For the price of just hiring a CMO you can get the same executive leadership and a team that will work within your Google Ad Manager, social ad manager, email marketing platform, CRM, and constantly massage your data.
+Jeremy: For the price of just hiring Marketing Agency vs CMO, a CMO you can get the same executive leadership and a team that will work within your Google Ad Manager, social ad manager, email marketing platform, CRM, and constantly massage your data.
 The smartest thing a CMO can do is hire an agency that fills the weaknesses within the company.
 “Marketers simply cannot be one-dimensional any more,” explains Neil St. Clair, Chief Growth Officer for Vestorly as featured in Forbes.

 By having a large support team you get consistent efforts without having a single person trying to fix problems quarter by quarter.
 Marketing agencies have experience in the industry.
 The right marketing agency is more efficient at managing advertising dollars and driving returns on investment.
 They are familiar with all the new relevant technologies across platforms.